svarukala/svarukala.github.io/KingZombieLite/README.md

 - The game automatically creates simple beep sounds for actions
 - All game data is stored in memory (no saves between sessions)
+- **Mobile & Tablet**: Automatically defaults to touch controls on mobile devices
-- Best played on desktop/laptop with mouse and keyboard
+- **Desktop**: Best played with mouse and keyboard for precision
 - Browser must support HTML5 Canvas and Web Audio API
+- Responsive design adapts to your screen size and orientation

 ## 🐛 Troubleshooting

 - **No audio?** Make sure your browser allows audio playback
 - **Game too slow?** Try closing other browser tabs
 - **Controls not working?** Click on the canvas to focus the game
+- **Touch controls not appearing on mobile?** Select "Touch Screen" from the start screen
+- **Canvas too small/large?** Rotate your device or adjust zoom level

 ---